The Ice Bath Alternative That Gives You 90% of the Benefits With Zero Discomfort

 What Is Contrast Water Therapy?

 Contrast Water Therapy is simple.
 You switch back and forth between warm water and cool water.
 Instead of one long, painful shock, CWT gently guides your body through a cycle of opening and closing its blood vessels.
-This creates a special response that is different from just using cold water.
-It works with your body’s blood flow instead of just shutting it down.

 The Science of the “Pump”